 When asked if Sagna was any closer to committing his long-term future to Arsenal, Wenger said: "No, he is not close to signing [a new deal].
 It is an ongoing process."

-Negotiations between Sagna and Arsenal initially collapsed at the end of 2012 after the Gunners refused to meet the player’s demands for a two-year extension and an upgrade on his £60,000-a-week salary.
+As reported by Goal, negotiations between Sagna and Arsenal initially collapsed at the end of 2012 after the Gunners refused to meet the player’s demands for a two-year extension and an upgrade on his £60,000-a-week salary.

 Talks re-opened last August and a dialogue has continued over recent months without a breakthrough being reached.